xamarin/xamarin-windows/README.md

 # Converting an ordinary C# project to a Xamarin.Windows project

-For now one has to edit the `.csproj` file to make it a Xamarin.Windows project.
+Edit the `.csproj` file to make it a Xamarin.Windows project.
 The line

 ```xml
 <Import Project="$(MSBuildToolsPath)\Microsoft.CSharp.targets" />